 Basically, Photos now works as well as Google Photos.

-With every iOS update, Apple seems to tweak the News app.
+With every iOS update, News app gets some tweaks.
 The News app now has only 3 items in the bottom navigation bar: Today, Spotlight and Browse.
 ‘Today’ shows the usual news feed, that was part of ‘For You’ section before.
 Spotlight shows featured news stories, as curated by Apple’s editorial team.
 ‘Browse‘ contains everything else: channels/websites that you follow, saved items, history, notifications and other settings.

 After this update, Apple News is still better than Google News, specially in terms of design.
 Google News had obviously been inspired by Apple News and many sections were even named the same, such as ‘For You‘.
 It’ll be interesting to see if Google News will change again, based on Apple’s News updates.

-The News app is still limited to only a few countries and Apple did not announce any plans for expansion.
+The News app is still limited to only a few countries and no plans for expansion were shared.

 The app has been redesigned and looks sleek and very modern now.
 It uses an Apple Maps like interface where you swipe up to view details.
 The app also lists more news content for each company that you follow.